August 30, 2021

 A complete ophthalmological exam can reveal glaucoma and other eye abnormalities potentially associated with SWS.
 Because of the high risk of glaucoma, complete eye examination should be performed regularly, especially in infants and young children.
 Follow-up examination should continue into adulthood even if results are normal through childhood.

 Seizures are treated with anti-seizure (anti-convulsant) medications.
+A multicenter research data suggests that levetiracetam, low-dose aspirin, and oxcarbazepine are the most frequently used medications for seizure management.
+Patients highly affected are more likely to take greater number of anti-seizure medications.
 The effectiveness of these medications in treating people with SWS is highly variable.
 Some individuals do not respond to anti-seizure medications (refractory seizures) despite an aggressive treatment regimen.
 Refractory cases may ultimately require surgery.
 Surgical techniques that have been used to control seizures in SWS include hemispherectomy, focal cortical resection, and vagal nerve stimulation.

 Hemispherectomy involves the surgical removal or disabling of half of the brain, specifically the half of the brain which is repeatedly damaged by chronic seizure activity.
-This surgical procedure can be associated with significant adverse effects including weakness on one side of the body possibly affecting walking (hemiparetic gait), little use of the affected hand, or hemianopsia.
-In some cases, such abnormalities may already be present before the surgery as a consequence of SWS.
-In certain cases, hemispherectomy may be recommended for individuals with repeated stroke-like episodes and progressive neurological deficits.
+This surgical procedure can be associated with significant adverse effects including weakness on one side of the body to possibly affect walking (hemiparetic gait), little use of the affected hand, or hemianopsia.
+In some patients, such abnormalities may already be present before the surgery as a consequence of SWS.
+In certain patients, hemispherectomy may be recommended for individuals with repeated stroke-like episodes and progressive neurological deficits.

 Vagus nerve stimulation is a procedure in which a device called a pulse generator is inserted into the chest and a wire is run underneath the skin to the vagus nerve in the neck.
 The pulse generator is similar to a pacemaker and transmits mild, electrical impulses to the brain via the vagus nerve.
 These impulses prevent seizures from occurring.
 This intensity and timing of the nerve impulses are determined based upon each individual’s needs.